taislu/mobilelu-starter-blog/content/blog/2020-01/algorithm-binary-search.md

 [Binary Search](https://www.geeksforgeeks.org/binary-search/) is searching technique which works on [Divide and Conquer approach](https://www.geeksforgeeks.org/divide-and-conquer-algorithm-introduction/).
 It used to search any element in a **sorted array**.
 As compared to linear, binary search is much faster with Time Complexity of **O(logN)** whereas linear search algorithm works in **O(N)** time complexity.

+In each step, the algorithm compares the input element x with the value of the **middle element** in array.
+If the values match, return the index of middle.
+Otherwise, if x is less than the middle element, then the algorithm recurs for **left side** of middle element, else recurs for **right side** of middle element.

 ### Recursive Binary Search
 ```js
 const bs_recursive = (arr, target, start, end) => {